Your guide to this post today is by Expert Daniel MK Stevert

 Our cooking expert Daniel MK Stevert suggests to take care these BBQ tips and techniques for a succulent taste and texture.

-The most important thing in grilling is the temperature .
-If you really want to become the king of the barbecue you need to have a thermometer with you.
+The most important thing in grilling is the temperature.
+If you really want to become the barbecue king, you need to have a thermometer with you.

-In this case we must be very careful not to burn the meat and marinate it, but we will talk about this later.
+In this case, we must be cautious not to burn the meat and marinate it, but we will talk about this later.

-The indirect cooking instead requires a temperature of about 150 ° C and is a more gentle and lightweight method of grilling, however, it serves a barbecue with a lid.
+The indirect cooking instead requires a temperature of about 150 ° C and is a more gentle and lightweight grilling method; however, it serves a barbecue with a lid.

 Then massage the meat by dipping your hands in the oil and let it rest for half an hour before placing it on the fire.
-The effect will be very tasty and crunchy.
+The effect will be delicious and crunchy.

 Before placing the food on the grill, check that it is totally clean.
 When you have finished cooking, clean it in the best way.
-So as not to leave burnt residues that can go to give a bad smell and spoil the meat in the next time.
+So as not to leave burnt residues that can give a bad smell and spoil the meat next time.

-Even if you keep the two meats divided, the smell of one will compromise that of the other.
+Even if you keep the two types of meat divided, the smell of one will compromise that of the other.

-To give softness and flavor to the freshly cooked meat, there are those who leave it immersed for a few minutes in a sauce based on olive oil, sesame seeds, freshly ground pepper and a little salt before serving.
+Some leave it immersed for a few minutes in a sauce based on olive oil, sesame seeds, freshly ground pepper, and a little salt before serving to give softness and flavor to the freshly cooked meat.